The new match Boss Statement

 inject information into a program right at the beginnning so that

-statement is needed.
+no input statement is needed.

 Can I make my own module?
 Yes.
 We will see how to do this the smart way.